theotowngarage-com/otg-website/cleaning_guidelines.md

 ## Floors & Shared Areas
 - Sweep up dust, shavings, and debris immediately after use.
 - Do not leave power cords or trip hazards across walkways.
-- Dispose of waste in the proper bins (general waste, recycling, scrap wood, etc.).
+- Dispose of waste in the proper bins (metals, plastics, scrap wood, etc.).
+  > If it does not fit in any category, use the bin labeled "general waste".

 ---